Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 This example is based on the
 :doc:`simple forces tutorial  <../tutorials/executor_forces_tutorial>` with
-a slightly modified simulation function.
+a slightly modified simulation function (to assign GPUs) and an increased number of particles (allows live GPU usage to be viewed).

-To compile the forces application to use the GPU, ensure forces.c_ has the ``#pragma omp target`` line uncommented and comment out the equivalent ``#pragma omp parallel`` line.
-Then compile **forces.x** using one of the GPU build lines in build_forces.sh_ or similar for your platform.
+Compile **forces.x** using one of the GPU build lines in build_forces.sh_ or similar for your platform.

 The libEnsemble scripts in this example are available under forces_gpu_ in the libEnsemble repository.

-Note that at the time of writing, the calling script **run_libe_forces.py** is functionally the same as that in *forces_simple*, but contains some commented out lines that can be used for a variable resources example.
-The *forces_simf.py* file has slight modifications to assign GPUs.

-Videos demonstrate running this example on Perlmutter_ and Spock_.
+Videos demonstrate running this example on Perlmutter_, Spock_, and Polaris_.
+Note, in the first two videos are from an earlier release - you no longer need to change particle count or modify the `forces.c` file).

 Simulation function
 -------------------

-The ``sim_f`` (``forces_simf.py``) becomes as follows.
-The new lines are highlighted:
+The ``sim_f`` (``forces_simf.py``) is as follows.
+The lines that are different to the forces simple example are highlighted:

 .. code-block:: python
     :linenos: